ryotaro-kai/notion-textify/README.md

 ## Usage

 1. Open any Notion page
-2. Click the Notion Textify extension icon
+2. Click "Textify Notion Page Content" in context menu
 3. Your content is converted and copied to clipboard
 4. Paste as plain text anywhere